 The Story Behind the Development of the Muscletrac

-Dr. David Fitzmaurice is a Sports Chiropractor and specializes in biomechanics and neuromuscular therapy.
+Dr. David Fitzmaurice is a Sports Chiropractor that specializes in bio-mechanics and Functional Medicine.
 He draws on an extensive professional training and personal experience treating athletes at all levels.
-He has been the treating physician for Hall of Fame Olympic Athletes as well as professional and Hall of Fame athletes in the NFL, Major League Baseball, the National Hockey League.
+He has been the treating physician for Hall of Fame Olympic Athletes, as well as professional and Hall of Fame athletes in the NFL, Major League Baseball, and the National Hockey League.
 In addition he has treated elite professional and amateur athletes from triathletes, mixed martial arts, golfers, marathoner’s gymnasts, dancers and ultra-marathoners.

-He developed the Muscletrac as a tool that the athletes could use 24/7 to help treat themselves.
+He developed the Muscletrac as a tool that the athlete can use 24/7 to help treat themselves.
 They can quickly navigate the muscle and feel the trigger points and tight muscles and fascia. .
 It quickly pinpoints tightness and segmentally penetrates and stretches the muscle and fascia.
 It’s used by athletes and sports doctors across the world.

 His desire has always been to discover the causative factors behind the athletes’ pain or dysfunction, and then engage in treatment directed at a correction to the cause rather than just treating the symptoms.
 He realized that many of the problems that athletes faced in improving performance and recovery were based in the health and functional status of the muscles.
 In his clinic he breaks the athlete down into local and global movement patterns to find dysfunction and weaknesses that create compensatory movement patterns and predispose the athlete to pain and a loss of performance.
-He is well versed in many modalities and manual methods to access and treat the myofascial health of each athlete he treats.
+He is well versed in many modalities and manual methods to access and treat the myofascial health of each athlete he treated.

 He set a goal to produce a device that athletes and sports medicine professionals could use, that would quickly find and effectively treat myofascial pain and dysfunction, as well as to access the general health of the muscle-finding areas more prone to being injured.